 Driving while you’re under the influence of marijuana is illegal and dangerous to yourself and others on the road.
 You can be charged with a DUI and are subject to the same penalties as driving drunk.
 In Colorado, you can’t drive if you have five nanograms or more of THC in your system.
 Make the right choice by planning to wait several hours if you’re going to drive.
 So if you’re smoking, wait six hours before driving.
 If you’re having edibles, wait eight hours.

 Even though marijuana is nice and legal here, it’s totally illegal to take or mail it out of Colorado.
-Carrying marijuana is also banned at all Colorado airports, so if you’re flying out of town, make sure you have properly thrown away any marijuana before getting to the airport.
+Carrying marijuana is also banned at all Colorado airports, so if you’re flying out of town, make sure you leave your marijuana at home.

-Not only is sharing marijuana with people under 21 against the law, it can hurt their health, get them in trouble, and put their future goals in jeopardy.
+Not only is sharing marijuana with people under 21 against the law, it can hurt their health, get them in trouble, and put their future goals at risk.
 You could be charged with a felony if you share with anyone under age, even if they’re family members or friends.

 There’s still a lot to learn about the effects of marijuana, but here’s what we do know: